-What good is a relationship that is not working at all between two parents going to do for the children except to point out that parents who cannot get along spoils it for everyone else.
+What good is a relationship that is not working at all between two parents going to do for the children except to point out that parents who cannot get along spoil it for everyone else?

 So people first have to agree that there is something that is worth salvaging between themselves, and begin to work from that standpoint.
 If they can come up with the reasons, then with strategies which can be formulated to give them the tools to make it happen, it can work.

-Getting a couple that has been screaming at one another for the past couple of years to calm down and see things objectively is very difficult, unless you can get them to see the consequences of both positive and negative choices.
+Getting a couple that has been screaming at one another for the past couple of years to calm down and see things objectively is tough, unless you can get them to see the consequences of both positive and negative choices.